DM-Earth/Cabricality-Utils/README.md

 - Extractor machines (like thermal's).
 It can extract resin from trees next to it.
 Rubber trees can make it faster.
 - Fluids for the modpack, for replacing KubeJS fluid registries.
+- A trading system reimplementation based on Create: Above and Beyond.

 ## Functions